pforret/jekyll.forret.com/_posts/2007/2007-06-20-pimp-your-laptop-apple-vs-dell.md

 Which would cost you around 3400 euro (excl taxes/transport).

-Let&#8217;s now compare that to a fully expanded Dell Precision portable workstation from the [Dell store](http://www.dell.be):
+Let's now compare that to a fully expanded Dell Precision portable workstation from the [Dell store](http://www.dell.be):

 ### Pimped-out Dell Precision M90